Psephos - Adam Carr's Election Archive

 Barry Wakelin won Grey for the Liberals in 1993, after the retirement of Lloyd O'Neil, the last Labor member.
 He held it without difficulty until his own retirement in 2007.
 There was a large swing to Labor at that election, but not enough for Labor to win.

 Rowan Ramsey, Liberal MP for Grey since 2007, was a farmer at Kimba before his election.
 He has been an inconspicuous backbencher but had no trouble retaining this seat until 2016, when he was held to a 2.0% majority by the Xenophon Team candidate.
 With the bursting of the Nick Xenophon bubble, the seat returned to its normal voting pattern in 2019.
+Ramsey will retire at the 2025 election.
+The new Liberal candidate will be Tom Venning, a farmer and nephew of state Liberal MP Ivan Venning.

 Boundaries following most recent redistribution: